U.S.-based emerging market stock funds see $831 mln outflows in week -Lipper

-NEW YORK (Reuters) - Investors in U.S.-based funds pulled $831 million out of emerging market stock funds through the week ended Dec.
+NEW YORK, Dec 18 (Reuters) - Investors in U.S.-based funds pulled $831 million out of emerging market stock funds through the week ended Dec.
 17, data from Thomson Reuters’ Lipper service showed on Thursday.

 The outflows were the third straight week of net cash moving out of such funds.